Optimizing for ROC Curves on Class-Imbalanced Data by Training over a Family of Loss Functions

 For all experiments, we use the Vector Scaling (VS) loss as defined by \citet{kini2021labelimbalanced}.
-This loss is a modification of weighted cross entropy loss with two hyperparameters $\Delta, \iota$ that specify an affine transformation $\Delta z + \iota$ for each logit:
+This loss is a modification of weighted Cross-entropy loss with two hyperparameters $\Delta, \iota$ that specify an affine transformation $\Delta z + \iota$ for each logit:

 We follow parameterization by \citet{kini2021labelimbalanced} as follows:

 where $\tau \geq 0$ and $\gamma \geq 0$ are hyperparameters set by the user.
 We add an additional hyperparameter $\Omega$ to parameterize each class' weight $\omega_c$ as follows